This article has been sponsored by CIBC

 Book into a local hotel

 If you need to see more than your four walls, consider booking a staycation at a local hotel (if the government allows it, of course).
 Many hotels across Canada have implemented health and safety measures to protect guests, and they could really use the business.
-Some are even offering some great deals!
+Some are even offering great deals!
 If you have a CIBC Aventura® Visa Infinite* Card, you can use the CIBC Rewards Centre to find exclusive promotions and book stays at some stellar hotels.
-Plus, you’ll earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre†, 1.5 points for every $1 spent at eligible gas stations, grocery stores and drug stores†, and 1 point for every $1 spent on all other purchases†.
+Earn 2 points for every $1 spent on travel purchased through the CIBC Rewards Centre†, 1.5 points for every $1 spent at eligible gas stations, grocery stores and drug stores†, and 1 point for every $1 spent on all other purchases†.
 You may even be able to pay for your hotel staycation with points using the Payment with Points option (as usual, conditions apply).